AnnaMGardner/CS4641Project/index.md

 We analyzed the preprocessed datasets using two unsupervised clustering analysis approaches for expectation maximization.
 First we clustered using K-Means, and then with Gaussian Mixture Modeling (GMM), and determined the optimal number of clusters using the elbow method.
 Then we calculated the Davies Bouldin and Silhouette Coefficients for each of these clusters.

+### Supervised Learning

+For the supervised learning portion of this project, our team trained a Neural Network, a Support Vector Machine (SVM), and a Random Forest Classifier on our stroke data.
+For the SVM, we also trained using multiple types of kernels as well as using hard and soft SVM.
+We chose these three approaches, especially the Support Vector Machine, given that the labels for this dataset are a single binary value (yes stroke, no stroke) and as such this is a binary classification problem.
+The three supervised models for learning that we used predict target values based on the dataset, it is important that the dataset is balanced in order to not skew predictions towards the oversampled part of the data.
+As discussed in the data preprocessing section, we used SMOTE to balance this data before running the supervised learning models.
+Each of these models were trained on our data with extensive hyperperameter tuning.
+We also experienced issues with overfitting in all three models and as such changed the test-train split proportions to find a good ratio that still produced accurate results for both test and training data.

 ## Results